Architecture¶

 Consensus¶

-Wasichain uses Commonware's simplex consensus protocol -- a threshold-based BFT protocol with BLS aggregate signatures.
-Validators participate in round-robin block proposal with a target block time of 1 second (configurable via target_block_time_ms in genesis).
+Wasichain uses Commonware's simplex consensus protocol, a threshold-based BFT protocol with BLS aggregate signatures.
+Validators participate in round-robin block proposal with a target block time of 1 second, configurable through genesis.

 The chain supports two operational modes:

 - Dev mode -- single-validator, no P2P networking, no consensus protocol.
-For local development.
+Useful for local development.

 - Consensus mode -- multi-validator with simplex consensus and authenticated P2P networking.